nlxai/sdk/packages/website/src/content/03-04-guide-subscribing-to-events.md

 ## Example Use Case: Reacting to Modalities

 A common use for `subscribe` is to detect and act upon custom modalities sent by NLX.
-This example looks for the Modalities to be defined in NLX: `MapDisplay`, `TrackOrder`
+This example looks for the Modalities to be defined in NLX: `MapDisplay` and `TrackOrder`

 ```js
 // Assuming 'conversationHandler' is obtained